LAND LEASE COMMUNITY FACTSHEET

 • any term that seeks to indemnify the operator or owner of the community against any liability for damage, loss or injury arising from an act or omission of the operator or owner (or one of their employees or agents) in relation to occupation or use of the residential site

 • a term requiring a home owner to take out any form of insurance.
-However, if the site agreement contains a voluntary sharing term whereby the operator is entitled to a share of the sale price or capital gain, insurance can be required.
-In this case the operator must share the cost of the insurance.
+There is one exception to this where the site agreement includes a voluntary sharing arrangement and includes a term which requires the operator to share the cost of insurance with the home owner in the same proportion to the shared equity.

 Cooling off period